Turning Manchester wild

 Our vision is for everyone living, working and studying in Manchester to help transform work places, gardens and our open spaces into a city-wide nature reserve.

 Together we can create a nature-rich city that puts wildlife right on our doorsteps, giving everyone the opportunity to experience the joy of wildlife every day.

-If we connect habitats and green spaces, we can create wildlife corridors – ‘green highways’ that enable wildlife to move easily around the city and that link up to the countryside in Greater Manchester and beyond.
+If we connect habitats and green spaces, we can create wildlife corridors – ‘green motorways’ that enable wildlife to move easily around the city and that link up to the countryside in Greater Manchester and beyond.

 Whether you live, work or go to school in Manchester, there are lots of ways you can get involved today.
-If you notice and appreciate wildlife, we can all help to protect it.
+If you notice and appreciate urban wildlife, we can all help to protect it.

-My Wild Stories
+My Wild Story

 Urban wildlife offers important moments of calm to the otherwise chaotic world of living in such a vibrant and colourful city, our case studies highlight these important moments and encourage each and every one of us to do more to ensure our cities stay wild for generations to come.

 Sahar loves exploring her local parks and appreciating the beauty of urban nature.
 Whether enjoyed alone or shared with her friends and students, Manchester's parks offer Sahar a fantastic space to learn, teach and relax.